 I joined a crew of eight, led by Harry, head of installations, who were travelling to Dorset to build a large canvas pole marquee for the wedding of a young couple.
 The hour-long journey to the location allowed me to get to know a few of the crew members and more about the practical side of the business.

-Upon arriving at the beautiful location, surrounded by rustic farm buildings and large green fields, Harry addressed the clients and discussed the marquees location and set up, confirming all that had been previously ordered and agreed.
+Upon arriving at the beautiful location, surrounded by rustic farm buildings and large green fields, Harry addressed the clients and discussed the location of the marquee and set up, confirming all that had been previously ordered and agreed.

 Each crew member knew their job from the start, all laying out the foundations and tools required for building the marquees.
 As a catering marquee was also required, there was limited space to fit both marquees into the desired location.
 The crew worked carefully and accurately to guarantee the marquees fitted correctly.
 All aspects of the large canvas pole marquee were measured to ensure it was correctly proportioned before the floor was laid.

 After helping with the tarpaulin foundations, I stepped back to observe the crew work on the next component of the marquee.
 This was also a great opportunity to take pictures of the process that would later be used for social media.

 While some of the crew laid the floor, partly made up of a wooden dance floor at one end of the marquee, the rest carpeted.
 Other crew members worked on bolting down the footplates which were later used to attach rope ratchets to, supporting the marquee structure once it had been lifted into place.